Breaking All Borders

 “She’ll be back,” the head nurse assured me when I greeted the empty bed the next day.
 “She’s here a lot.”

 I did see Mechelle again.
-Each week, in an adjacent wing, the nonprofit organization Kidzpositive operates a clinic where HIV-positive children receive their anti-retroviral medications and caregivers cluster in the waiting room working on an income-generating beadwork project.
+Each week, in an adjacent wing, the nonprofit organization Kidzpositive operates a clinic where HIV-positive children receive their anti-retroviral medications and caregivers cluster in the waiting room working for an income-generating beadwork project.

 I joined Kidzpositive’s doctors and counselors, on Thursdays in the hospital clinic and on other days of the week when they would operate from satellite sites within the townships.
 On my first trip to the field, Sister Susan sidetracked us to her own family’s house in Mitchell’s Plain, where we shared Gatsby sandwiches as cousins dropped in to say hello.